pulibrary/princeton_ansible/nomad/traefik-wall/README.md

 ## Cloudflare Configuration

 To view and modify the Cloudflare Turnstile configuration you can log in to [Cloudflare](https://dash.cloudflare.com/login) using access information found in LastPass.

+## Special Thanks

+This implementation would only be possible with the support of [joecorall](https://github.com/joecorall) for developing [captcha-protect](https://github.com/libops/captcha-protect) and [jrochkind](https://github.com/jrochkind) for testing a similar implementation for Rails applications.

+Thank you.